 ✅ Why go: If you’re looking for a relaxed naturist campsite in the Provence. ❌ Why not go: If you’re looking for upscale facilities. ➡️ Read more on the Messidor website.

 We always try to explore new naturist spots during our travels.
 Because hey, we have a blog to write, it’s our responsibility to figure out all the best places for naturist vacations.
 But now and then, we also like to return to places.
 To places where we know what to expect.
 Places we have fallen in love with before.
 Places of which we know that we’ll enjoy being there from the moment we arrive until the moment we leave again.
 That’s exactly why we decided to return for a couple of days to Bélézy.

 Bélézy is like an easy boardgame: Age 3 to 99.
 The huge list of activities contains something (well, lots of things) that everyone can enjoy, no matter whether you travel with small kids, teenagers, as a couple or on your own.
 Even during COVID times, there was more to do than we could ever fit in the couple of days that we were there.
 The first time when we visited Bélézy, we stayed in one of their many safari tents.
 This time, traveling with our own tent, we understood why some people say that the camping spots feel a bit cramped when the resort is completely full.
 But to us, that didn’t matter at all.
-Bélézy is not the kind of camping where you spend much time in or around your tent anyway.
+Bélézy is not the kind of campsite where you spend much time in or around your tent anyway.